-- A Stud Book Certificate of Exportation which has the official description and pedigree of the horse; - A DNA type and confirmation that the horse has been parentage verified, and; - The latest covering details for all broodmares.
+- (a) a Stud Book Certificate of Exportation which has the official description and pedigree of the horse; - (b) a DNA type and confirmation that the horse has been parentage verified; and - (c) the latest covering details for all broodmares.

-Australia / New Zealand Travel
+Australia / New Zealand travel

-All horses going to New Zealand that have not been accepted by the New Zealand Stud Book on a previous occasion must comply with all the rules required of a horse going to any other destination.
-Those horses that have previously been accepted by the New Zealand Stud Book do not require Stud Book Certificates of Export.

-Broodmares that travel to New Zealand must have their passports endorsed before they leave Australia and after they arrive in New Zealand.

-All horses arriving from New Zealand that have not been accepted by the Australian Stud Book on a previous occasion must comply with all the rules required of a horse arriving from any other country.
-Those horses that have previously been accepted by the Australian Stud Book do not require Stud Book Certificates of Export.

-Broodmares arriving from New Zealand must have their passports lodged with the Stud Book on arrival.
+- 1. All horses going from Australia to New Zealand that have not been accepted by the New Zealand Stud Book on a previous occasion must comply with all the rules required of a horse going to any other destination.
+Those horses that have previously been accepted by the New Zealand Stud Book do not require Stud Book Certificates of Export. - 2.
+Broodmares that travel from Australia to New Zealand must have their passports endorsed before they leave Australia and after they arrive in New Zealand. - 3.
+All horses arriving in Australia from New Zealand that have not been accepted by the Australian Stud Book on a previous occasion must comply with all the rules required of a horse arriving from any other country.
+Those horses that have previously been accepted by the Australian Stud Book do not require Stud Book Certificates of Export. - 4.
+Broodmares arriving in Australia from New Zealand must have their passports lodged with the Australian Stud Book on arrival.
 Their Australian Stud Book records will be opened, or re-opened and their passport endorsed, provided that it already carries an "exit endorsement" from New Zealand Thoroughbred Racing Inc.

-12 Thoroughbreds Sent Overseas
+12. Thoroughbreds sent overseas

-- 12.1 An Australian Stud Book Certificate of Export for a Thoroughbred or a non-Thoroughbred racehorse can only be issued when an application is lodged with the Keeper of the Australian Stud Book prior to shipment overseas. - 12.2 A certificate issued by the Stud Book authority of the country of origin of an overseas bred horse can only be endorsed for re-export when an application is made with the Keeper of the Australian Stud Book prior to re-shipment overseas. - 12.3 No later than five (5) working days before the horse is to be exported out of the country, the owners or their agents must lodge with the Australian Stud Book: (1) a completed application for a Stud Book Certificate of Export; (2) the passport for any horse born after 31 July 1995 signed by an approved veterinarian on the page headed "Identification Of Horses And Reasons For Identifying".
-For any horse born after 31 July 2003 the owner or their agent must lodge the horse's Foal Identification Card or Thoroughbred Identification Card and export identification certificate from an ASB approved export veterinarian; (3) the standard fee.
+- 12.1 An Australian Stud Book Certificate of Export for a Thoroughbred or a non-Thoroughbred racehorse can only be issued when an application is lodged with the Keeper of the Australian Stud Book prior to shipment overseas. - 12.2 A certificate issued by the Stud Book authority of the country of origin of an overseas bred horse can only be endorsed for re-export when an application is made with the Keeper of the Australian Stud Book prior to re-shipment overseas. - 12.3 No later than 5 working days before the horse is to be exported out of the country, the owners or their agents must lodge with the Australian Stud Book: - (a) a completed application for a Stud Book Certificate of Export; - (b) the passport for any horse born after 31 July 1995 signed by an approved veterinarian on the page headed "Identification Of Horses And Reasons For Identifying".
+For any horse born after 31 July 2003, the owner or their agent must lodge the horse's FIC or TIC and export identification certificate from an Australian Stud Book approved export veterinarian; and - (c) the standard fee.